-C-SPY uses device description files provided with the product to handle several of the target-specific adaptations, see Selecting a device description file, page 33.
+C-SPY uses device description files provided with the product to handle several of the target-specific adaptations, see Selecting a device description file, page 38.
 They contain device-specific information such as:

-- Memory information for device-specific memory zones, see C-SPY memory zones, page 130. - Definitions of memory-mapped peripheral units, device-specific CPU registers, and groups of these - Definitions for device-specific interrupts, which makes it possible to simulate these interrupts in the C-SPY simulator; see Interrupts, page 195. - Information used by the E8a, E30, and E30A emulators.
+- Definitions of memory-mapped peripheral units, device-specific CPU registers, and groups of these. - Definitions for device-specific interrupts, which makes it possible to simulate these interrupts in the C-SPY simulator; see Interrupts, page 205.

 Normally, you do not need to modify the device description file.
 However, if the predefinitions are not sufficient for some reason, you can edit the file.
-Note, however, that the format of these descriptions might be updated in future upgrade versions of the product.
+Note, however, that the format of these descriptions might be updated in future upgrades of the product.

 Make a copy of the device description file that best suits your needs, and modify it according to the description in the file.
+Reload the project to make the changes take effect.

-For information about how to load a device description file, see Selecting a device description file, page 33.
+For information about how to load a device description file, see Selecting a device description file, page 38.